mtanaka1117/enshu/README.md

 ```
 python plot_error.py --folder <experiment-name> --dataset <dataset-name> --metric <metric-name>
 ```
 The arguments are described when running `python plot_error.py --help`.
 The `--folder` should be the date of the experiment as produced by the execution step in the last section.
-The code will look for the folder `adaptiveleak/saved_models/<dataset>/<folder>` and retrieve the results from this directory.
+The code will look for the folder `adaptiveleak/saved_models/<dataset>/<folder>` and retrieve the results from this directory. **If you are referencing the existing results, set `--folder` to `results`**.

 The script will produce a plot showing the error for each constraint.
 The code will also print out the arithmetic mean error (across all constraints) for each policy.
 When the provided `metric` is `mae`, the printed error values should align with the results in Table 3 of the paper.
 Note that the plot does not include `padded` policies due to their high error.

+By default, the script does not include the Skip RNN results, as the Skip RNNs do not operate under the same energy constraints.
+You can include these error values by including the option `--include-skip-rnn` to the above command.
+The error results here should align with the MAE values in Table 5.

+For brevity, the script also does not include the variants of AGE.
+To perform this analysis, run the above script with the option `--is-group-comp`.
+The printed result shows the MAE value for each AGE variant.
+Averaging the percentage error results from all datasets yields Table 6.

 #### Mutual Information
 We measure the theoretical information leakage on each task using the mutual information between message sizes and event labels.
 You can compute these results using the script `adaptiveleak/analysis/leakage_test.py`.
 This script also executes permutation tests to measure the significance of the observed empirical relationship.
 The command below describes how to run the script.
 You must be in the `adaptiveleak/analysis` directory.